whiteyunjie/ROAM/README.md

 1. Update the figure of framework
 2. Fix some typos.

+## 2024.12.11
+1. Uplode an example code for generating train, val splits for training.

 # Citation
 If you find our work helpful for your research, please consider citing our article: